ANNA PHOEBE is a violinist and composer working on cross-genre solo and collaborative projects.

-Anna’s latest album Sea Souls and its sister release Sea Souls (live) are rich musical responses to the natural world, exploring the dialogue between the sea and inner psyche.
+Anna’s album Sea Souls and its sister release Sea Souls (live) are rich musical responses to the natural world, exploring the dialogue between sea and psyche.
 It has received widespread radio support, including from Scala Radio, BBC Radio 3, BBC Radio 6 Music, Soho Radio, BBC Radio London, and KEXP.

-Her instrumental duo AVAWAVES is signed to One Little Independent Records (home to Björk and Skunk Anansie), releasing its second album Chrysalis in October 2021.
-They recently scored the feature documentary Savage Waters (dir.
+Her instrumental duo AVAWAVES is signed to One Little Independent Records (home to Björk and Skunk Anansie).
+They released their second album, Chrysalis, in 2021.
+They also recently scored the multi-award-winning feature documentary Savage Waters (dir.
 Mikey Corker), which won Best Original Soundtrack at the 2022 Richard Harris International Film Festival.

 Together with artist and producer Richard Bundy, Anna has co-founded the cross-disciplinary project Cantium Arts in collaboration with Dover Arts Development and Arts Council England.
-They hosted a performance and installation on 10 December 2021 at a former prison and refugee detention centre in Dover and are expanding the project to produce a full length album recorded in Heritage Sites across Dover.
+They hosted a performance and installation in 2021 at a former prison and refugee detention centre in Dover and are expanding the project to produce a full-length album recorded in heritage sites across Dover.

 As a composer for screen, Anna recently wrote the music for ITV’s two-part Wear the Rose documentary about the England team’s journey to the 2022 Women’s Rugby World Cup.
 She won Best Composer at BAFTA-affiliated Underwire Film Festival for her score for Belittled (feat.
 Kiran Sonia Sawar; dir.
 Claire Tailyour) and was nominated for Best Composer for Harriet and the Matches (feat.
 Cillian Murphy; dir.
 Miranda Howard-Williams).
 Other composer credits include Ethel (feat.
 Miriam Margolyes, Elijah Baker, Professor Green; dir.
 Jonathan Wright).
-She has also recently composed music for the award-winning ten-part audiobook series The Effect for Audible, as well as the BBC Radio 4 drama Barred.
+Anna has also recently composed music for the award-winning ten-part audiobook series The Effect for Audible, as well as the BBC Radio 4 drama Barred.
 In 2022, she scored and produced the music for Almost Invisible Angels with Sam Lee, a collaboration with Jay Griffiths and Writers Rebel that was narrated by Mark Rylance.
 Her music has featured in campaigns for Apple, WWF, Vodafone, Zegna, Canyon, and BT Sport in association with UEFA.